Králíky: 14th–17th centuries

-The first written mention of the area is from 1367.
-It is a record preserved in the country's tables of law, by which Charles IV presented the castle of Žampach and the mountains belonging to it to Čeněk of Potštejn.
+The first trustworthy written mention of the area of today's town is from 1367.
+It is a record preserved in the country's tables of law, by which King Charles IV presented the castle of Žampach and the mountains belonging to it to Čeněk of Potštejn.
 However, this record concerns only some unspecified mines.

 The town was founded as late as in the 16th century and the first written mention is from 1568.
-In 1577 the town and ten neighbouring villages were bought by Zdeněk of Waldstein.
-He chose the town of Králíky as the residence of his new manor and began to develop it.
-Except the manor house, vicarage and Protestant oratory (today's Church of Saint Michael the Archangel), he had the square built into today's shape and on his request Rudolf II, Holy Roman Emperor granted the town a privilege to hold three annual fairs.
-In the surroundings iron ore was probably mined and perhaps silver, and at that time the town was supposed to get two crossed mining hammers with a sword into its heraldry.
-There was an attempt to revive mining in the 17th century but it is believed to have been unsuccessful.
+In 1577, the town and ten neighbouring villages were bought by the Waldstein family.
+Zdeněk of Waldstein chose the town of Králíky as the residence of his new estate and began to develop it.
+Except the manor house, vicarage and Protestant oratory (today's Church of Saint Michael the Archangel), he had the square built into today's shape and at his request, Emperor Rudolf II granted the town a privilege to hold three annual fairs.
+In the surroundings, iron ore was probably mined and perhaps silver, and at that time the town was supposed to get two crossed mining hammers with a sword into its heraldry.
+There was an attempt to revive mining in the 17th century, but it is believed to have been unsuccessful.
 The industry has never been restarted.